ming030890/llm-zh-modernbert/README.md

 # llm-jp-modernbert
-This repository contains train and evaluation code for [llm-jp-modernbert-base](https://huggingface.co/llm-jp/llm-jp-modernbert-base).

-Technical report is here: [lm-jp-modernbert: A ModernBERT Model Trained on a Large-Scale Japanese Corpus with Long Context Length]().

-This repository provides the training and evaluation code for llm-jp-modernbert-base.
+This repository contains the training and evaluation code for [llm-jp/llm-jp-modernbert-base](https://huggingface.co/llm-jp/llm-jp-modernbert-base).

-The technical report is available here: [lm-jp-modernbert: A ModernBERT Model Trained on a Large-Scale Japanese Corpus with Long Context Length].
+The technical report is available here: [llm-jp-modernbert: A ModernBERT Model Trained on a Large-Scale Japanese Corpus with Long Context Length]().

 ## Installation